nus-cs2103-AY2021S2/ip/docs/README.md

 #### `find` - finds tasks

-Finds tasks in the list given a search query.
+Finds task in the list given a search query.

 Example of usage: